statisticsnorway/statbus/README.md

 that breaks the running of scripts both from command line and when building with Docker (Compose).

-This configuration must be done *before* checking out the code from GitHub.

-To configure git on your system to Globally use LF run:
+Configure git on your system with:
 ```
-git config --global core.autocrlf false
+git config --global core.autocrlf true
-git config --global core.eol lf
 ```

 Ref. https://stackoverflow.com/a/13154031/1023558